juaml/junifer/docs/using/masks.rst

         compute_brain_mask:
             threshold: 0.5

-Furthermore, junifer allows to combine several masks using :func:`nilearn.masking.intersect_masks`.
+Furthermore, junifer allows you to combine several masks using :func:`nilearn.masking.intersect_masks`.
 This is done by specifying a list of masks, where each mask is a string or dictionary as described above.
-For example, the following is a valid mask specification that specifies the intersection of the `GM_prob0.2` and `compute_brain_mask` masks.
+For example, the following is a valid mask specification that specifies the intersection of the ``GM_prob0.2`` and ``compute_brain_mask`` masks.

 .. code-block:: yaml